thmolena/thmolena/README.md

 <a name="Hithere"></a>
 ### 🍀 About Me 👋

 ▪️ I am Molena.
 I am currently developing high performance algorithms leveraging modern computing architectures for efficiently solving large dense linear systems employing hierarchical low-rank structures, with applications in Kernel Approximation, Boundary Integral Equations, and Elliptical PDEs in Machine Learning, Mathematical Physics, and Engineering.
-Previously, I passed the Ph.D.
+Previously, I received the Master of Science Degree, passed the Ph.D.
 Qualifying Exams, and completed all graduate credit hours beyond the Bachelor's Degree required for the Doctor of Philosophy Degree in Applied Mathematics at North Carolina State University.

 ▪️ How to reach me:   <a href="https://www.linkedin.com/in/thmolena/">  <img src="https://cdn.icon-icons.com/icons2/1753/PNG/512/iconfinder-social-media-applications-14linkedin-4102586_113786.png" alt="T.H.
 Molena Nguyen's LinkedIn" width="20px" height="20px" />  </a>